awwaiid/thelackthereof/content/Projects.md

 == Backburner ==
 If you had asked me what I was working on last week, or if you ask me next week, I might mention one of these.
 * [[Mizik]] - A game of memory, sound, shape
-* [[Covid Can I Do It]] - An interactive harm-reduction database built during the COVID pandemic
+* [[COVID Can I Do It]] - An interactive harm-reduction dataset built during the COVID pandemic

 == Inactive ==
 I probably won't be doing much with these.
 This ''could'' mean that they are in a fairly completed state.
 It could also mean that they are abandoned.
 But feel free to ask me about them anyway!